Featured Athletic Trainer

 Welcome to the website for athletic training history.
 Whether you have a general interest or need to find specific information this website is here to help.

-Athletic training in the United States began in 1881.
+Athletic training in the United States began in 1881, long before anyone thought of sports medicine.
 Much of the early history of athletic training is from stories that have been passed down over the generations.
 What one finds is mostly folklore, not history.
 There exists, for one who wishes to find it, a wealth on information on athletic training prior to the formation of the National Athletic Trainers' Association in 1950.